 Pay off any overdue taxes and submit necessary paperwork

-If you have unpaid taxes, it's important to pay them off before opening your business bank account.
+If you have unpaid taxes, it's important to pay them off before opening your business account.
 Your accountant can help with this and make sure that the IRS is satisfied with your payment arrangement.

-The next step is to submit the necessary paperwork to open a new business bank account.
+The next step is to submit the necessary paperwork to open a new business account.
 This may include: